GeorginaCarlisle/inspiring-young-writers/README.md

 [git](https://git-scm.com/) - Controlled the building of this project in a series of versions which can be tracked.

 [Visual Studio Code](https://code.visualstudio.com/) - The editor in which this project has been built.
 The following extentions were installed and used: Markdown Preview Enhanced

+[Drawio](https://www.drawio.com) - Used to visually plan out the structure of the platform and how the user will be able to move through it.

+[LucidChart](https://www.lucidchart.com/pages/) - Used to plan the models to be included in the database and how they connect together.

 [Return to contents list](#contents)